target/goalert/docs/switchover.md

-# Quick Switchover Guide for GoAlert
+# Switchover Guide for GoAlert

 Switchover (SWO) is a feature that allows a live system to switch from one database to another safely and with little to no user impact.